 Buds and cactus flowers started to bloom in a gorgeous beauty, and it feels like springtime…

-Prickly pear cacti with their pink buds look almost like beads decorating the otherwise arid Arizona desert landscape – I took these photos this morning: August 1st 🙂
+Prickly pear cacti with their buds look almost like beads decorating the otherwise arid Arizona desert landscape. – Their colors vary from pink to wine, burgundy or even ruby.
+What a beautiful nature!
+I took these photos this morning: August 1st 🙂

 The Monsoon season in Arizona also brings to life the funky looking Barrel cacti 🙂